nmrshll/dev-machine/README.md

 Installs all the apps and tools I need after a clean install of Mac OS or Ubuntu.

+Using an ansible playbook makes this way cleaner, faster, and maintainable than the bash scripts I had before.
+For more information on how this works and how to create your own from scratch, see Steve Edson's [blog post](https://steveedson.co.uk/ansible/dev-machine).

 ## Usage

 ### Quick start